-Communication was an essential tool that connects people.
+Communication was an essential tool which connect people to each other.
 It bridged personnel together and provided various benefits to organizations.
 Hargie (1996) reported the relationship between communication and organizational innovation.
 Abu Bakar, Mustaffa, and Mohamad (2009) supported the relationship between communication and team-oriented commitment.
-Luo, Song, Gebert, Zhang, and Feng (2016)'s research project proved the relationship between a leader's communication style and a subordinate's affective commitment to change.
-Zuech and Finley (1996) found that customers were satisfied when members of the organization work in a team.
+Luo, Song, Gebert, Zhang, and Feng (2016)'s research project proved the relationship between leader's communication style and subordinate's affective commitment to change.
+Zuech and Finley (1996) found that customers were satisfied when members of the organization work in team.

-Individuals working in a team need to coordinate to attain the organizational objectives.
-In this regard, communication was an important tool for good coordination.
+Individual working in team need to coordinate in order to attain the organizational objectives.
+In this regards, communication was an important tool for a good coordination.
 Gemuenden and Lechler (1997) and Hoegl and Gemuenden (2001) supported that communication positively and significantly influenced the quality of teamwork.
-Ejohwomu, Oshodi, and Lam (2017) suggested effective communication as one of the determinants for performance.
+Ejohwomu, Oshodi, and Lam (2017) suggested effective communication as one of the determinant for performance.
 Communication was an important ingredient of team operation (Gemuenden and Lechler 1997; Hoegl and Gemuenden, 2001) and influenced construction project's team performance (Ejohwomu, Oshodi, and Lam, 2017).
 Hunt (2014) reported that communication directly affected nurses' satisfaction, morale, and effectiveness.
 Poor communication created negative feelings and misunderstanding, and eventually bad services among practice nurses.
-Carrière and Bourque (2009) found that communication satisfaction mediated the relationship between internal communication enabled exchanges of data and knowledge among personnel.
-Hence, it helped to promote and enhance collective contributions which improve the productivity of organizations.
+Carrière and Bourque (2009) found that communication satisfaction mediated the relationship between internal communication practices and job satisfaction and affective organizational commitment.
+Effective communication enabled exchanges of data and knowledge among personnel.
+Hence, it helped to promote and enhance collective contributions which improve productivity of organizations.

-Cohen and Bailey (1997) synthesized a couple of hundred articles and suggested team effectiveness involves three dimensions: task results, the attitude of team members, and behavioral results.
-Adams, Simon, and Ruiz (2002), DiSilverio (2002), and Huusko (2007) also supported the notion of performance, attitude, and behavioral dimensions as the results of teamwork.
-Working in a team resulted in more task attainment, members' satisfaction, and team maintenance (Cohen and Bailey, 1997; Pina, Martinez, and Martinez, 2008).
-Communication referred to the process that individuals transmit and understand shared meaning (Robbins and Coulter, 2017).
+Cohen and Bailey (1997) synthesized a couple hundred articles and suggested team effectiveness involve three dimension: task results, attitude of team members, and behavioral results.
+Adams, Simon, and Ruiz (2002), DiSilverio (2002) and Huusko (2007) also supported the notion of performance, attitude and behavioral dimensions as the results of teamwork.
+Working in team resulted in more task attainment, members' satisfaction, and team maintenance (Cohen and Bailey, 1997; Pina, Martinez, and Martinez, 2008).
+Communication referred to the process that individual transmit and understand shared meaning (Robbins and Coulter, 2017).
 There were various models of communication but most suggested communication comprises of 6 components namely senders, messages, channel, receiver, feedback, and noise as shown in figure 1.